Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 Review academic and grey literature for identifying:

 1. Good and bad (or preferred and not preferred) practices in and of DAOs
-2. Potential organizing principles that DAOs should put into practice
+2. Potential organizing principles that we would expect an [[Clarify Conceptual Framework|Ideal DAO (ID)]] to put into practice

 ## Method